Home » General Knowledge » Who Invented the Fountain Pen?

-10th century | Fatimid caliph Al-Mu’izz li-Din Allah Received a reservoir pen that does not leak. |
+10th century | Fatimid caliph Al-Mu’izz li-Din Allah received a reservoir pen that did not leak. |

 15th-century | Drawings of what appears to be a reservoir pen that works by gravity and capillary action were found in Leonardo da Vinci’s journal. |